utybo/Tegral/docs/docs/modules/core/di/fundefs.md

 ## `putFundef` vs `put`

+There are currently two ways of adding fundefs to an environment: `putFundef` and `put`.

 As part of the experimentation process, we are slowly transitioning from `putFundef` to the regular `put` function.
 You need to use the `@Fundef` annotation on your fundefs for them to be properly recognized at the moment.
 For example, either of these forms will work:

 1. Using an annotated function and `put`